 With the utility and cost-effectiveness of vinyl lettering, they can be used by both corporations and individuals.

 For custom vinyl lettering, or any type of wrap or decals for the vehicles your business uses, Blue Dot Signs is the premier provider in the NYC and NJ area.
 We work with clients of all sizes, from sole-proprietorship businesses to national corporations to create unique advertising and standard vinyl lettering.
 We offer rapid turnaround times, including accepting rush orders, to get your vinyl letters to you quickly.
-Call us today at 908-486-7000 to learn more about what we offer and see if vinyl is the right choice for your business.

 In general, it is required to register your vehicle and display your DOT number if the truck is used for interstate commerce, carrying more than 15 passengers, hauling loads above 10,000 pounds, or transporting hazardous materials.
 Additional regulations can impact you as well, so it is important to check your requirements or use our sign research services.

 These will vary state by state.
 Typically the signs need to be displayed on both sides of the vehicle, but the placement is not defined.
 Some states have set the size of letters at 2 or 3 inches at minimum.
 We are familiar with NJ law and NYC law, but let us know if you're required to use signs laws of another state.

 Yes, certainly.
 We offer a range of vinyl decal and wrap printing services and can print small decals and full wraps to cover your entire vehicle.
 It is possible to print your logo in a variety of ways to fit your vehicle.
 Contact us to discuss your options.

 For DOT signs, refer to the regulations in your state.
 For other signs, your design should consider the space available on the vehicle and readability given how far away viewers will typically stand and the fact that your vehicle will typically be in motion.